Skip to content

 standby 10 preempt

-Verify the design, not just the syntax.
+Verify the design, not the syntax:

 show interfaces trunk